Sterling and Wilson Renewable Energy Limited (NSE: SWSOLAR) Q3 2026 Earnings Call dated Jan. 16, 2026

 Chandra Kishore Thakur

-No, so I mean court cases are basically.
-All of you are aware that this is all basically the.
-I mean the encasement of the bank guarantee.
-Right.
-So those in against that, that’s fraudulent.
-In encasement of the bank guarantee we have moved to the court.
+No. So I mean court cases are basically — all of you are aware that this is all basically the — I mean the encashment of the bank guarantee, right?
+So those against that encashment of the bank guarantee we have moved to the court.
 That’s it.
-Otherwise there is nothing at the climb the client has basically.
-You know, I know in the process this goes.
-I mean client has some claims, we have some claim.
-But it’s all about basically against the bank guarantee and cashmere that we have moved to the court.
+Otherwise, there is nothing that the client has basically — knowing the process, this goes — I mean, clients have some claims.
+We have some claims.
+But it’s all about basically against the bank guarantee encashment, that we moved to the court.

-So our cash outcome at this point in time is around 750 crore towards legal cases which is covered under nanity.
+So our cash outgo at this point in time is around INR750 crores towards legal cases, which is covered under indemnity.

 Sameer Dalal